GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/inference-perf-bench/inf-perf-benchmarking-with-hf-model.md

-⚙️ GKE Inference Benchmarking with inference-perf (OSS)
+# GKE Inference Benchmarking with inference-perf

 This example sets up a benchmarking job on Google Kubernetes Engine (GKE), leveraging the Inference-reference-architecture for model deployment and the